-of the most common cooking mistakes and how to fix or avoid them.
+Have you made these kitchen goofs?
+3 common cooking mistakes and how to avoid them

 Kitchen Mistake 1: You use sugar instead of salt in a recipe or vice versa.